 Truck Accident Investigation Process

 Two federal agencies regulate the trucking industry, namely the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA).
 Title 49 of the Code of Federal Regulations contains most of the federal trucking regulations.
-State departments of transportation regulate intra-state commercial trucking.
+State departments of transportation regulate intrastate commercial trucking.
 These regulations govern investigations into truck accidents.

-During investigating the cause of the accident, there will be investigations into many aspects such as:
+While investigating the cause of the accident, there will be investigations into many aspects such as:

 - Trucker’s employer – an instance of negligent retention or hiring